Cork Wall Tile "Stacked Stone" Install Guide

 APPLICATION OF ADHESIVE

 Use a strong CONTACT ADHESIVE such as Dritac 6200 (OR Welwood Contact Cement – Gel formula, as used for laminate counter tops and available at Home Depot or Lowe’s).
 The adhesive must be applied using a FOAM ROLLER to both the wall and the back of the tiles.
 Apply a thin coat (same as painting) to both surfaces.
 The spread rate is about 100sqft per gallon.
 You must allow about 15min. for the adhesive to become “tacky” on BOTH the back of the tiles AND the wall (the use of a fan speeds the “tackiness” time).
 We also recommend using “brad nails” or “headless nails” to secure the tile flat on the wall at least until the adhesive fully secures the tile flat.
-The nails will likely not be seen as they may penetrate into the cork (or you may remove them after 24 hours).
+The nails will likely not be seen as they may penetrate into the stacked stone tile (or you may remove them after 24 hours).

 WALL TILE FINISHING